 The Senior Supervisory Assistant is responsible for the organisation and management of lunch times, and works with a team of Supervisory Assistants.
-At lunchtime there is a SA for each class, or year group depending on class size.
+At lunchtime there is a SA for each class.

 All staff have collective responsibility at all times and should speak to children and support the supervisory staff whenever the need arises.